dotnet/docs/docs/core/diagnostics/trace-perfcollect-lttng.md

     1. `perf`: the Linux Performance Events subsystem and companion user-mode collection/viewer application. `perf` is part of the Linux kernel source, but is not usually installed by default.

-    2. `LTTng`: Used to capture event data emitted at runtime by CoreCLR.
+    2. `LTTng`: Used to capture event data emitted at run time by CoreCLR.
 This data is then used to analyze the behavior of various runtime components such as the GC, JIT, and thread pool.

 Recent versions of .NET Core and the Linux perf tool support automatic resolution of method names for framework code.
 If you are working with .NET Core version 3.1 or less, an extra step is necessary.
 See [Resolving Framework Symbols](#resolve-framework-symbols) for details.